The 7 Best Budget Studio Monitors for Home Studios (2023)

 Studio monitors should be at the top of your list when setting up your music studio.
-You need to be able to hear your music properly in order to make the correct production and mixing decisions.
+You need to be able to hear your music properly to make the correct production and mixing decisions.
 It’s an absolutely vital part of music production!

 When it comes to home studios, starting can be a pretty expensive venture.
 That is why it’s good to look for budget options, especially when it comes to studio monitors.
-I’m going to show you 5 of the best budget studio monitors currently available.
-Of course, this is not a definitive list, and there are many different brands and models of monitors out there.
+I’m going to show you 7 of the best budget studio monitors currently available.
+This is not a definitive list as there are many different brands and models of monitors out there.

 JBL 305P MkII is a great, mid-range, powered studio monitor for all purposes.
-It comes as a single monitor, so beware that you would need to buy two to get a pair.
-You can get these with 5”, 6” and 8” woofer, depending on what you need.
+It comes as a single monitor device, so beware that you would need to buy two to get a pair.
+You can get these with 5”, 6”, and 8” woofers, depending on what you need.
 For the connection, you can use XLR and TRS inputs which are balanced.

 Also, boundary EQ can be used to adjust the sound when the speakers are close to walls or other objects.
 On the front, JBL’s own Image Control Waveguide will give you a large sweet spot in which you can listen to the sounds this baby provides.
 All in all, this is a great, mid-range monitor that will last you for years.